Bremerton National Airport | Port of Bremerton

 Thank you and next steps

 Thank you to everyone who has engaged with the Port as we’ve begun this feasibility study.
 All the feedback we’ve received has been shared with the Port’s Commissioners.
-We will provide an update after the Commission provides direction about any next steps in the study.
+We will continue to provide updates as the study progresses.